This is an alphabetical listing. To find music for your instrument, voice, or ensemble, click <MUSIC BY INSTRUMENT>

 ESTADOS DE ESPÍRITO (states of mind)

 Two cellos.
 2013, 6 mvts. with ritornelli, 22 min.
 Written for Paulo and Ricardo Santoro of Duo Santoro, premiered and recorded in Rio de Janeiro, 2013.
-Estados de Espírito will be featured on the forthcoming CD Pares / Pairs, a project with Brazilian composer Sergio Roberto de Oliveira.
+Featured on Pares / Pairs, a project with Brazilian composer Sergio Roberto de Oliveira.

 <<< LISTEN >>>